(formerly the Post-baccalaureate Premedical Program)

 |SARS 5401||Structural Anatomy||5 SCH|

 ²Introductory Biochemistry is an optional course that students may elect to take to review basic biochemistry.
-The course will be graded Pass/Fail.
+The course will be graded Pass/No Pass.

 ³When completing the TMDSAS application, these courses are considered non-science.

 This program has been very successful in assisting students to better their chances for acceptance into medical school.
-In the class that graduated in 2012, 75% of students who matriculated graduated with a Master of Science degree.
-60% of these were successful in gaining admission into medical school at UNT Health Science Center, University of Texas at Houston, University of Texas Health Science Center at San Antonio, Texas Tech University Health Science Center at El Paso, Texas A & M University Health Science Center, Baylor College of Medicine, and University of Texas Medical Branch at Galveston, in addition to several out-of-state schools.
+In the class that graduated in 2016, more than 75% of students who matriculated graduated with a Master of Science degree.
+These students were successful in gaining admission into medical school at UNT Health Science Center, University of Texas at Houston, University of Texas Health Science Center at San Antonio, Texas Tech University Health Science Center at El Paso, Texas A & M University Health Science Center, Baylor College of Medicine, University of Incarnate Word, and University of Texas Medical Branch at Galveston, in addition to several out-of-state schools.
 Out of those students who matriculated in Fall of 2015, approximately 90% have been accepted into medical/dental programs.